Community Detection and Stochastic Block Models: Historical overview of the recent developments

-This section provides a brief historical overview of the recent developments discussed in this note.
-The resurged interest in the SBM and its `modern study' has been initiated in big part due to the paper of Decelle, Krzakala, Moore, Zdeborov\'a \cite{decelle}, which conjectured\footnote{The conjecture of the Kesten-Stigum threshold in \cite{decelle} was formulated with what we call in this note the max-detection criteria, asking for an algorithm to output a reconstruction of the communities that strictly improves on the trivial performance achieved by putting all the vertices in the largest community.
-As shown in \cite{colin3cpam}, this conjecture is formally incorrect for general SBMs, as the notion of max-detection is too strong in some cases.
-The conjecture is always true for symmetric SBMs, as re-stated in \cite{Mossel_SBM1}, but it requires a different notion of detection to hold for general SBMs \cite{colin3cpam} --- see Section \ref{weak}.} phase transition phenomena for the detection problem at the Kesten-Stigum threshold and the information-computation gap at 4 communities.
-These conjectures are backed in \cite{decelle} with strong insights from statistical physics, based on the cavity method (belief propagation), and provide a detailed picture of the detection problem, both for the algorithmic and information-theoretic behavior.
-Paper \cite{decelle} opened a new research avenue driven by establishing such phase transitions.
+This section provides a brief historical overview of the recent developments discussed in this monograph.
+The resurgent interest in the SBM and its `modern study' have been initiated in part due to the paper of Decelle, Krzakala, Moore and Zdeborov\'a \cite{decelle}, which conjectured\footnote{The conjecture of the Kesten-Stigum threshold in \cite{decelle} was formulated with what we call in this note the max-detection criteria, asking for an algorithm to output a reconstruction of the communities that strictly improves on the trivial performance achieved by putting all the vertices in the largest community.
+This conjecture is formally incorrect for general SBMs, see \cite{colin3cpam} for a counter-example, as the notion of max-detection is too strong in some cases.
+The conjecture is believed to hold for symmetric SBMs, as re-stated in \cite{Mossel_SBM1}, but it requires a different notion of detection to hold for general SBMs; see definitions from \cite{colin3cpam} discussed in Section \ref{weak}.} phase transition phenomena for the weak recovery (a.k.a.\ detection) problem at the Kesten-Stigum threshold and the information-computation gap at 4 symmetric communities in the symmetric case.
+These conjectures are backed in \cite{decelle} with insights from statistical physics, based on the cavity method (belief propagation), and provide a detailed picture of the weak recovery problem, both for the algorithmic and information-theoretic behavior.
+With such insights, a new research program started driven by the phase transition phenomena.

-One of the first paper that obtains a non-trivial algorithmic result for the detection problem is \cite{coja-sbm} from 2010, which appeared before the conjecture (and does not achieve the threshold by a logarithmic degree factor).
-The first paper to make progress on the conjecture is \cite{Mossel_SBM1} from 2012, which proves the impossibility part of the conjecture for two symmetric communities, introducing various key concepts in the analysis of block models.
-In 2013, \cite{mossel2} also obtains a result on the partial recovery of the communities, expressing the optimal fraction of mislabelled vertices when the signal-to-noise ratio is large enough in terms of the broadcasting problem on trees \cite{ks1,evans}.
+One of the first papers that obtained a non-trivial algorithmic result for the weak recovery problem is \cite{coja-sbm} from 2010, which appeared before the conjecture (and does not achieve the threshold by a logarithmic degree factor).
+The first paper that made progress on the conjecture is \cite{Mossel_SBM1} from 2012, which proved the impossibility part of the conjecture for two symmetric communities, introducing various key concepts in the analysis of block models.
+In 2013, \cite{mossel2} also obtained a result on the partial recovery of the communities, expressing the optimal fraction of mislabelled vertices when the signal-to-noise ratio is large enough in terms of the broadcasting problem on trees \cite{ks1,evans}.

 The positive part of the conjecture for efficient algorithm and two communities was first proved in 2014 with \cite{massoulie-STOC} and \cite{Mossel_SBM2}, using respectively a spectral method from the matrix of self-avoiding walks and weighted non-backtracking walks between vertices.